A mass timber ceiling with geometric design and wood connections

 Canadian Nuclear Laboratories "New Builds"

-CNL "New Builds" is the largest IPD project in Canada and a leader in mass timber innovation, meeting FSTII requirements for net-zero carbon ready facilities.
-The campus' three buildings — the Science Collaboration Centre, the Minwamon Building and the Support Facility — support CNL's transformation towards a more carbon-literate campus.
+CNL "New Builds" is the largest Integrated Project Delivery project in Canada and a leader in mass timber innovation.
+Using an IPD model, the trio of buildings — the Science Collaboration Centre, the Minwamon Building and the Support Facility — are helping realize a more carbon-literate campus with innovating timber structures and collaborative design.

 University of Nebraska-Lincoln's Architecture Hall